TerriaJS/workshops/foss4g-hobart-2024/catalogs-and-datasets.md

 **_nb: A lot of the information in this guide is taken directly from [TerriaJS documentation](https://docs.terria.io/guide/connecting-to-data/) This is the best resource for learning about TerriaJS, and we recommend that you refer to it if you get stuck._**

-TerriaJS has around 1000 different configuration properties, so it can get complicated.
+TerriaJS supports 70 data APIs and file formats, and has around 1000 different configuration properties, so it can get complicated.
 We recommend starting with simple data sources (like Web Map Service and GeoJSON) instead of data sources that require extensive configuration (like CKAN and CSW).

-There are list of examples for different data types in the [TerriaJS documentation](https://docs.terria.io/guide/connecting-to-data/#getting-started)
+There are list of examples for different data types in the [TerriaJS documentation](https://docs.terria.io/guide/connecting-to-data/#getting-started).

+We also have a [user guide](https://userguide.terria.io/) that explains how to use the TerriaJS application.

-The image below shows the catalog for the NationalMap app.
+#### The image below shows the catalog for the NationalMap app.

 ![Alt text](assets/catalog.png)